oneeve8/kobble-data/content/How to Pray the Rosary.md

 Blessed art thou among women,
 And blessed is the fruit of thy womb, Jesus.

-*Holy Mary, Mother of God
+*Holy Mary, Mother of God,
-Pray for us sinners
+Pray for us sinners,
 Now and at the hour of our death.*

 Amen.